A large number of unlucky passengers are often forced to spend endless hours stranded at airports because of long delays or cancelled flights.

 - For all non-EU flights exceeding a distance of 3500 km the compensation may reach up to €600.

-It is official.
-The United Kingdom has left the European Union.
-Has the level of protection of passengers travelling between the EU and the UK been affected?
-Here is the answer:
+The UK has left the European Union, but the level of protection of passengers travelling between the two hasn’t been affected.

-The UK government is retaining many aspects of the EU legislation in its domestic law, including the EU Regulation 261.
-The UK law now covers any and all flights that:
+The UK government is retaining many aspects of the EU law in its domestic law, including the EU Regulation 261.
+Covered are any and all flights that: